On continuity of measurable group representations and homomorphisms

+The two following facts will be used in further proofs several times, so we prefer to state them separately.

 \begin{remark}[Pro-Lie and Polish groups] Recall that a topological group is called {\it pro-Lie} if it is an inverse (projective) limit of (finite-dimensional) Lie groups (see \cite{hofmor}).
-It is known that in every locally compact group there is an open pro-Lie subgroup.
-If $G$ is a locally compact group and $G=\liminv_{i\in I} G_i$, where every $G_i$ is a Lie group, then these groups can be chosen as $G_i=G/K_i$, where every $K_i$ is a compact normal subgroup of $G$, and order on $J$ is just inclusion of $K_i$.
+It is known that in every locally compact group there is an open pro-Lie subgroup \cite[p.~165]{hofmor}.
+If $G$ is a locally compact group and $G=\liminv_{i\in I} G_i$, where every $G_i$ is a Lie group, then these groups can be chosen as $G_i=G/K_i$, where every $K_i$ is a compact normal subgroup of $G$, and the order on $I$ is just inclusion of $K_i$.
 Every $\sigma$-compact Lie group is Polish (it is first countable, hence metrizable \cite[Theorem~A4.16]{hofmor-compact}, and further apply \cite[Chapter IX, \S~6]{bourbaki}, Corollary of Proposition 2).
 If all $G_i$ are $\sigma$-compact and $I$ is countable, $G$ is Polish too (\cite[\S~6, Proposition~1a,b]{bourbaki}). \end{remark}

-\begin{remark}[Baire sets in direct products] Baire sets are usually defined (\cite[\S51]{halmos}) as the elements of the minimal $\sigma$-algebra containing all compact $G_\delta$-sets.
-For our purposes it is better to define them, as Hewitt and Ross do \cite[11.1]{HR}, as the elements of the minimal $\sigma$-algebra containing all open $F_\sigma$ sets.
-In metrizable groups these definitions are equivalent.
-Consider the direct product of a family of locally compact groups: $G=\prod_{j\in J}G_j$.
-Let $H\subset G$ be a closed $\sigma$-compact subgroup.
-For any $I\subset J$ let $\pi_I:G\to\prod_{j\in I}G_j$ be the natural projection.
-We say that a set $X\subset H$ depends on coordinates $I\subset J$ if $X=H\cap \pi_I^{-1}(\pi_I X)$.
-Since $H$ is $\sigma$-compact, every $F_\sigma$ set is a countable union of compact sets, so every open $F_\sigma$ set is a countable union of basic neighbourhoods, which depend on finite number of coordinates.
-It follows that every such set, and so every Baire set depends on a countable set of coordinates.
-(This is true for Baire sets in the classical definition too). \end{remark}
+\begin{remark}[Baire sets in direct products] Baire sets (\cite[\S51]{halmos}) are the elements of the $\sigma$-algebra generated by all compact $G_\delta$-sets.
+In the case of a $\sigma$-compact locally compact group (the only case we will need), this is also the $\sigma$-algebra generated by all zero sets of continuous functions (in \cite[11.1]{HR}, this latter property is taken as a definition).
+Consider the direct product of a family of locally compact groups $\cal G=\prod_{j\in J}G_j$.
+This is a topological group, which is not necessarily locally compact.
+Let $G\subset \cal G$ be a closed $\sigma$-compact subgroup.
+For any $I\subset J$ let $\pi_I:\cal G\to\prod_{j\in I}G_j$ be the natural projection.
+We say that a set $X\subset G$ depends on coordinates $I\subset J$ if $X=G\cap \pi_I^{-1}(\pi_I X)$.
+If $F=\cap\, U_n$ is a compact $G_\delta$ set in $G$, then for every $n$ the open set $U_n$ can be chosen as a finite union of basic neighbourhoods in $\cal G$, which depend on finite number of coordinates.
+It follows that every such $F$, and as a consequence every Baire set depends on a countable set of coordinates. \end{remark}